dnutiu/Todo/README.md

 # Todo

-An experiment to write a ToDo Application with Vue3, Vuetify, Electron and Typescript.
+A ToDo Application experiment with Vue3, Vuetify, Electron and Typescript.
 ---